×

 Do you have anything more to add about local medical facilities in Ecuador?

 "There are no hospitals in the town and the nearest quality hospital is in Manta one hour away.
 There are smaller hospitals in Bahia and Portoviejo I have heard.
-I have only used a local doctor for stomach issues so I am pretty unfamiliar with the medical care," remarked one member in San Clemente.
+I have only used a local doctor for stomach issues so I am pretty unfamiliar with the medical care," explained one person living in San Clemente, Ecuador.

 View More Answers